Who Gets the Test?

 How the Test Is Done

 You'll lie down with two belts around your belly.
-One measures your baby's heartbeat and the other measures contractions.
+One measures your baby's heartbeat, and the other measures contractions.
+(If you’re having twins, you’ll have two belts to measure heartbeats.)
 To trigger contractions, your doctor may give you a dose of the drug oxytocin through an IV in your arm.
 Or your doctor may suggest that you rub your nipples through your clothing, which can start contractions.
 Then you wait while the monitors record contractions and your baby's heartbeat.
-The test takes about two hours.
+The test takes about 2 hours.
 The contractions can be uncomfortable.

 CST is usually safe, but it sometimes triggers early labor.
 The test is riskier for women who have placenta previa, a higher risk of uterine rupture, or who had a previous C-section.
 Your doctor will help you weigh the benefits and risks before the test.